reinaldoper/reinaldoper/README.md

 Além disso, em termos de trabalho em equipe, já participei de projetos desafiadores, compartilhando responsabilidades e desenvolvendo habilidades para interagir com uma variedade de personalidades.
 A colaboração é fundamental para o sucesso.

 Se você está em busca de alguém que una paixão por programação, habilidades tanto front-end quanto back-end, e um toque de criatividade, você está no lugar certo.
 Estou ansioso para trabalharmos juntos e construirmos algo extraordinário!

+---

+English:

+My name is Reinaldo and I am a developer looking for a career transition, enthusiastic about the world of programming.
+I have been developing my journey in this fascinating field of technology.

+With a long-standing familiarity with several programming languages, I consider writing clean code to be an essential skill.
+Whether working in Java, Python, JavaScript, ReactJs, Angular, among others, I am constantly ready to face new challenges and expand my knowledge.

+I have a particular inclination towards programming languages ​​that are used for Single Page Applications (SPAs).
+I like exploring how each component relates to create functional, elegant and efficient solutions.

+Within this broad field, dealing with databases, whether SQL or NoSQL, is inevitable.
+I have experience working with different types of databases.

+In the professional environment, I adopt agile methodologies in my daily routine.

+Furthermore, in terms of teamwork, I have participated in challenging projects, sharing responsibilities and developing skills to interact with a variety of personalities.
+Collaboration is fundamental to success.

+If you are looking for someone who combines a passion for programming, both front-end and back-end skills, and a touch of creativity, you are in the right place.
+I look forward to working together and building something extraordinary!

 </details>